ilyess-sellami/MacSOC-Lab/README.md

 ## 2. Download & Install Ubuntu Server
 We will install **Ubuntu Server 24.04.3 LTS** inside VirtualBox.
-Ubuntu Server will act as the main system for our SOC lab (Wazuh, Elastic Stack, TheHive, etc.).
+Ubuntu Server will act as the main system for our SOC lab.

 ### 2.1 Download Ubuntu Server ISO